Updated December 2022

-Once we receive your statement of concern form, we will review it to ensure that we have enough information to register it in our system.
+Once we receive your statement of concern, we will review it to ensure we have enough information to register it in our system.
 If we have questions or need more information, we will contact you.

-We do not register statements of concern for matters that are outside of the AER’s jurisdiction (e.g. surface material lease, compensation).
-If your statement of concern falls outside our jurisdiction we will send you a letter indicating this and try to direct you to the appropriate regulatory agency.
-When we register your statement of concern you will receive a letter from us with a registration number.
+We do not register statements of concern for matters outside our authority (e.g., surface material lease, compensation).
+We will let you know if your statement of concern is outside our authority and will advise you by letter of the appropriate regulatory agency.
+When we register your statement of concern, you will receive a letter from us with a registration number.

 We may request a written response from the company about your concerns; we will also consider this response as we review the energy development application.
 In some cases, we may recommend holding a hearing to address your concerns.

-Once your statement of concern is registered, you will receive a decision either 60 business days from receipt of your statement of concern or the application processing time, whichever is longer.
+Once your statement of concern is registered, you will receive a decision either 60 business days from receipt of your statement of concern or at the end of the application processing time, whichever is longer.

-The AER will provide the Aboriginal Consultation Office with a copy of statement of concerns received from a First Nation, Métis Settlement, Métis Nation of Alberta, Métis local, other indigenous groups or individuals who identify themselves as representing one of these organizations.
+The AER will provide the Aboriginal Consultation Office with copies of statements of concerns received from a First Nation, Métis Settlement, Métis Nation of Alberta, Métis local, or other Indigenous groups or individuals who identify themselves as representing one of these organizations.

 Phases of a Statement of Concern: